Scottish Human Rights Commission: Mandate and powers

 It cannot provide assistance to any person in connection with a legal claim.

 Leadership

-The current chair of the Commission is Ian Duddy, who was appointed in late 2022.
+The current chair of the commission is Angela O'Hagan, who was appointed in August 2024.

 There are also three part-time Commissioners, appointed in late 2022.

 Work of the Commission

 The Commission is currently working from its Strategic Plan 2020-2024.
 It has 4 priorities for this time: